 Up to 7 Profiles

-Disney+ will allow you up to 7 profiles and a let you choose a unique Disney avatar with each one.
+Disney+ will allow you up to 7 profiles and lets you choose a unique Disney avatar for each one.

 Disney has designed Disney+ with your kids in mind.
 When you create a profile, you can set it to Kids Mode.
-This will not only lock down the account to just kid’s friendly content, but create a unique interface of shows and movie recommended for your kids.
+This will not only lock down the account to just kid-friendly content, but also creates a unique interface of shows and movies recommended for your kids.

 Up to 4 Devices

-Disney+ can be streamed on up to 4 devices at the same time.
+Disney+ allows you to stream on up to 4 devices simultaneously.